Corporate Policies at Andrews Sykes

 The Andrews Sykes Group aims to sustain and improve the natural environment for the benefit of all.

 We recognise our responsibility to the environment, our duty to prevent pollution and to comply with all relevant legislation and other requirements applicable to our operations.
-We are committed to maintaining a certificated Environmental Management System that meets the requirements of ISO 14001:2004 and currently we are in the transition period to ISO 14001:2015, to be completed in early 2018.
+We are committed to maintaining a certificated Environmental Management System that meets the requirements of ISO 14001:2004 and we have transitioned to ISO 14001:2015, during 2018.
 Objectives and Targets are established to reduce to a minimum any adverse effects we have on the environment and to continuously improve our environmental performance.

 The Andrews Sykes Group encourages all employees to participate in activities that aim to minimise the company’s environmental impact.
 Environmental awareness training is provided to new employees.
 We communicate regularly with our stakeholders, including shareholders, employees and customers on matters of environmental policy and practices.
 We also encourage suppliers to adopt the highest environmental standards.